Iurii-Dziuban/algorithms/README.md

 # Google tasks
 - TwoPairParticularSum (TwoPairParticularSumTest) - mock interview find two pairs in array sum is equal to particular one
+- RobotTest - iterative, recursive approaches to do steps/counting

 # Facebook tasks
 - `facebook` package